-For example, when Ladder is selected, the default range displayed starts at network 1 and ends at the last network in the ladder.
+For example, when Ladder is selected, the default range displayed starts at network 1 an ends at the last network in the ladder.

-Special Instructions Group Box
+Additional Selections Group Box

 Additional actions can be performed as the search and replace operation executes.
-These actions can be selected within the Special Instructions group box.
+These actions can be selected within the Additional selections group box.
 These actions are available only when Ladder, SFS or SFP are selected in the Search & replace in combo box.